DJustice23/personal-site/docs/adapting-guide.md

 7. How do I disable eslint?

-   `echo "*\n" > .eslintignore` Although I really don't recommend it.
-Linters are good.
-They help prevent errors, enforce uniform style so that you can spend less time thinking about formatting and more time reading code, and eliminate easy nits for code reviews.
-If the rules aren't working for you, you should change them.
+   `echo "*\n" > .eslintignore` Although this is generally not recommended.
+Linters help prevent errors, enforce uniform style so that you can spend less time thinking about formatting and more time reading code, and eliminate easy nits for code reviews.
+If the rules aren't working for you, change them instead.
 See eslint's documentation [here](https://eslint.org/docs/about/) for more information.

 8. Why is my website rendering the readme file?